gabesargeant/blog/gabrielsargeant/content/posts/client-01/index.md

 When was the last time you used an API and thought "Gosh, that was easy, it really fit with my way of doing things...".

-There's a sort of arrogance that exists thinking you'll integrate on bespoke data models or formats.
+There's a sort of arrogance that exists in the thinking of build it and they'll come.
+Or more exactly in thinking others will integrate on bespoke data models or formats.

 For a while there's been a push for government to get into the API game.
 Thing like [data.gov.au](https://data.gov.au/) exist.
 This is a good thing, but it's also a really tricky thing to do for the organizations doing it.
-Standardization is not rife.
+Standardization is ... lacking ... to use a word.

 Everyone wants to participate, but how?